-The internship can be completed during the summer, fall or spring semesters.
+The internship may be completed during the summer, fall or spring semesters.
 Students who complete their internships in the summer may work up to 40 hours per week.
-Students who complete their internship during the fall or spring semester may work up to 20 hours a week (unless otherwise restricted by funding or scholarship requirements).
-Please consult your advisor if you have questions about the timing or requirements of your internship.
+Students who undertake their internship during the fall or spring semester may work up to 20 hours a week (unless otherwise restricted by funding or scholarship requirements).
+Please consult your INI Internship Team if you have questions about the timing or requirements of your internship.

-You must satisfy the internship requirement in order to graduate.
-The following rules apply to internships undertaken by international students holding an F-1 or J-1 visa:
+If you are in a study option with a required internship (Applied or Applied Advanced Study), the following rules apply to international students holding an F-1 or J-1 visa:

 - F-1 students may apply for either Curricular Practical Training (CPT) or pre-completion Optional Practical Training (OPT) to obtain work authorization for off-campus internships in the U.S. CPT is designed for use as work authorization to satisfy curricular requirements and will not impact students OPT allowance.
 In addition, CPT approval time takes as little as 2 weeks or less, while OPT processing may take up to 5 months.)
-CPT cannot be approved beyond the last day of final exams for the semester in which it's completed (with limited exceptions). - Students choosing pre-completion OPT may work until the last day of the semester in which they are completing their internship. - J-1 students sponsored through OIE must apply for Academic Training (AT) if working offcampus in the U.S..
-Students may also work outside the U.S. with proper approval as stipulated by the INI internship guidelines, or at CMU, which may require on-campus work authorization.

-- In order for an internship to be approved, the position and work responsibilities must be aligned with your program of study. - Internships may be paid or unpaid. - J-1 students sponsored by outside organizations such as Fulbright, must obtain Academic Training (AT) approval through their J-1 Responsible Officer in order to work on- or offcampus.
+CPT cannot be approved beyond the last day of final exams for the semester in which it's completed (with limited exceptions). - Students choosing pre-completion OPT may work until the last day of the semester in which they are completing their internship. - J-1 students sponsored through OIE must apply for Academic Training (AT) if working off-campus in the U.S. Students may also work outside the U.S. with proper approval as stipulated by the INI internship guidelines, or at CMU, which may require on-campus work authorization. - In order for an internship to be approved, the position and work responsibilities must align with your program of study. - Internships may be paid or unpaid. - J-1 students sponsored by outside organizations such as Fulbright, must obtain Academic Training (AT) approval through their J-1 Responsible Officer in order to work on- or off-campus.
 Work authorization from the INI is not required, unless requested by the J-1 Officer.
-However, all other requirements stated by the INI for satisfying the internship must be met. - The internship must be 9-12 weeks in length.
+However, all other requirements stated by the INI for satisfying the internship must be met.

+- The internship must be 9-12 weeks in length.
 If the student wishes to accept an internship of less than 9 weeks, they must petition for approval. - All students must have their primary or secondary supervisor/contact submit a summary form upon completion of their internship in order to obtain a P/NP grade.

-For more details about the general internship requirement, see Appendix D.
+For more details about the internship requirement, see Appendix D.